Suicides at the Golden Gate Bridge: Background

 The fatality rate of jumping is roughly 98%.
 As of July 2013, only 34 people are known to have survived the jump.
 Those who do survive strike the water feet-first and at a slight angle, although individuals may still sustain broken bones or internal injuries.
 One young woman, Sarah Rutledge Birnbaum, survived, but returned to jump again and died the second time.
 One young man survived a jump in 1979, swam to shore, and drove himself to a hospital.
 The impact cracked several of his vertebrae.

+The Golden Gate Bridge was referred to by American author and journalist Krista Tippett as a "suicide magnet."
 Engineering professor Natalie Jeremijenko, as part of her "Bureau of Inverse Technology" art collective, created a "Despondency Index" by correlating the Dow Jones Industrial Average with the number of jumpers detected by "Suicide Boxes" containing motion-detecting cameras, which she claimed to have set up under the bridge.
 The boxes purportedly recorded 17 jumps in three months, far greater than the official count.
 The Whitney Museum, although questioning whether Jeremijenko's suicide-detection technology actually existed, nevertheless included her project in its Whitney Biennial.

-The Golden Gate Bridge is referred to by American author and journalist Krista Tippett as a "suicide magnet."